The Capelli eigenvalue problem for quantum groups: Eigenvalues of Capelli operators

-for Type AI, in the diagonal case and in Type AII.
-Thus, the dotted restricted Weyl group invariance translates to a simple restricted Weyl group invariance property using $q^{u_i}K_{2\tilde{\epsilon}_i}$ instead of $K_{2\tilde{\epsilon}_i}$ for $u_i = -2i$ in Type AI and the diagonal case and $u_i=4i$ in Type AII.
-The lemma now follows from the fact that the restricted root system is of type $A_{n-1}$ and so the corresponding Weyl group is the symmetric group.\end{proof}

-Note that in \cite{O}, the initial formulation for the polynomials above is so that they are unique \emph{up to nonzero scalar multiple}.
+Note that in \cite{O}, the initial formulation for the polynomials above is such that they are unique \emph{up to nonzero scalar multiple}.
 Later, a normalization is provided (Section 4 of \cite{O}, see equality (4.3)) so that these polynomials can be given precisely without worrying about a scalar factor.
-The papers \cite{S} and \cite{K} normalize these polynomials in a different way.
+The papers \cite{S} and \cite{K} normalize these polynomials in a different way as compared to what is done in this paper.
 Namely, they assume that the symmetric polynomial $m_{\lambda}$ associated to the partition $\lambda$ appears in the polynomial at $\lambda$ with coefficient equal to $1$.
-The normalization used here is again different from each of these earlier references.
-Here, we have assumed that the eigenvalue functions $\mathcal{E}_{\lambda}$ arise from elements corresponding to the identity in the appropriate $U_q(\mathfrak{g})$-module.
+Here, we normalize by assuming the eigenvalue functions $\mathcal{E}_{\lambda}$ arise from elements corresponding to the identity in the appropriate $U_q(\mathfrak{g})$-module.
 This choice is equivalent to the condition $\mathcal{E}_{\lambda}(q^{m\lambda}) = 1$ of Proposition \ref{prop:vanishing}.